QuaSi-Software/Documentation/docs/resie_description_components.md

 $$ COP_{HP} = \eta_{Carnot} \  COP_{Carnot} \quad \text{with} \quad 0 \leq \eta_{Carnot} \leq 1 $$

 The COP is always smaller than the maximum possible Carnot coefficient of performance (\(COP_{Carnot}\)), which is calculated from the condenser outlet and evaporator inlet temperature.
-The maximum possible COP calculated by Carnot is reduced by the carnot effiency factor \(\eta_{Carnot}\), which is according to [Arpagaus2018][^Arpagaus2018] around 45 % for high temperature heat pumps and around 40 % for conventional heat pumps.
+The maximum possible COP calculated by Carnot is reduced by the carnot efficiency factor \(\eta_{Carnot}\), which is according to [Arpagaus2018][^Arpagaus2018] around 45 % for high temperature heat pumps and around 40 % for conventional heat pumps.

 The energy balance (or power balance) of the heat pump can be drawn up on the basis of the latter figure and on the ratio between supplied and dissipated heat power, expressed as the COP: